SpongePowered/SpongeVanilla/README.md

 An implementation of SpongeAPI directly on top of the vanilla Minecraft server.

+Granite uses bytecode manipulation to make Minecraft's internal classes implement interfaces that describe those classes.
+This lets us construct composites that stitch together functionality from multiple Minecraft classes without having to depend on Mojang's code.
+The relations between Granite's interfaces and Minecraft's classes are defined in a configuration file outside the code.
+This lets us potentially maintain compatibility with multiple Minecraft versions without having to alter our code.
+Having no references to anyone else's code in Granite also means that there are no legal gray areas that could lead to the project being taken down.

 Download and usage
 ------
 We provide pre-built jars on [our website](http://www.granitepowered.org/), so no experience with compiling is necessary,